openstack/openstack-manuals/doc/networking-guide/source/scenario_provider_ovs.rst

 Case 2: East-west for instances on different networks
 -----------------------------------------------------

-Instance 1 resides on compute node 1 and uses provider network 1.
-Instance 2 resides on compute node 2 and uses provider network 2.

-Instance 1 sends a packet to instance 2.

 The physical network infrastructure handles routing between the provider networks.

 * Provider network 1

   * Network: 192.0.2.0/24
   * Gateway: 192.0.2.1 with MAC address *TG1*

 * Provider network 2

   * Network: 198.51.100.0/24
   * Gateway: 198.51.100.1 with MAC address *TG2*

 * Compute node 1